 What is FedRAMP?

-That’s a good question if you’ve been curious about what it is and if it applies to you.
+What is FedRAMP is a good question if you’ve been curious about what it is and if it applies to you.
 For example, do you have a cloud product that the US Government would gain benefit from using?
 Are you being asked to seek a security approval or an “ATO” by your customer?
 We’ll go through the basics of FedRAMP in this article to help you understand where you stand in that process.

 FedRAMP is a government-wide program.
 Companies can become FedRAMP certified and approved to sell their products to government agencies.